Stream Processing Engine

 Time

-• Ingestion Time: Refers to the moment the record is written into the database.
+- Ingestion Time: Refers to the moment the record is written into the database.
 Ingestion time is generally independent of event time and is usually later than or equal to event time (unless, for specific purposes, the user has written data for a future moment).

 Time Window Aggregation

-TDengine's stream computing feature allows data to be divided into different time windows based on the event time of the records.
+TDengine's stream processing feature allows data to be divided into different time windows based on the event time of the records.
 By applying specified aggregation functions, the aggregate results within each time window are computed.
-When new records arrive in a window, the system triggers an update of the corresponding window's aggregate results and delivers the updated results to downstream stream computing tasks according to a pre-set push strategy.
+When new records arrive in a window, the system triggers an update of the corresponding window's aggregate results and delivers the updated results to downstream stream processing tasks according to a pre-set push strategy.

 When the aggregate results need to be written into a preset supertable, the system first generates the corresponding subtable names based on grouping rules, then writes the results into the corresponding subtables.
-It is worth mentioning that the time window division strategy in stream computing is consistent with the window generation and division strategy in batch queries, ensuring consistency and efficiency in data processing.
+It is worth mentioning that the time window division strategy in stream processing is consistent with the window generation and division strategy in batch queries, ensuring consistency and efficiency in data processing.

 Out-of-Order Handling